chhib/observable-sheep/README.md

 ### TODO
+- Use a session cookie instead of the key as cookie value
 - Add sign-in instead of key as GET parameter (Auth0?)
 - Add Patreon auth and data fetches
 - Add YouTube auth and data fetches